 Further, by incorporating outcomes that parallel those in ENGL 1101 and 1102, Area B meets the objective of recursive learning and practice central to the development of writing skills.

-Revise Learning Outcomes in areas C, D, and E to include and/or emphasize effective written communication: Possible learning outcome modifications include:
+Revise Learning Outcomes in areas C, D, and E to include and/or emphasize effective written communication.